dan-sprague/dan-sprague.github.io/_posts/2025-11-11-bayesian-lognormal.markdown

 ## Discussion

-The mode-at-one parameterization for the scale prior represents a principled choice for lognormal data, as it centers the prior on a neutral scaling assumption while allowing the data to drive the posterior away from this default when warranted.
+The mode-at-one parameterization for the scale prior represents a principled choice for LogNormal data, as it centers the prior on a neutral scaling assumption while allowing the data to drive the posterior away from this default when warranted.
 Likewise for the uniform prior on group means, which specifies no prior assumption on the location of the means while incorporating uncertainty.
-These choices prevent overconfidence in the ultra small data regime while simultaneously representing common sense prior belief about the data, conditional on true lognormal distribution.
+These choices prevent overconfidence in the ultra small data regime while simultaneously representing common sense prior belief about the data, conditional on true LogNormal distribution.

-This substantial improvement in KL divergence against simulated ground truth data demonstrates that the Bayesian approach provides superior approximation of underlying lognormal distributed data, especially in small-sample scenarios where maximum likelihood estimation is unstable.
+This substantial improvement in KL divergence against simulated ground truth data demonstrates that the Bayesian approach provides superior approximation of underlying LogNormal distributed data, especially in small-sample scenarios where maximum likelihood estimation is unstable.

 <hr>

 ## Methods

 Analysis was performed using [Turing.jl](https://turing.ml/) for probabilistic programming.
-Code and data are available from [this script](https://github.com/dan-sprague/LogNormalError/blob/main/bayesian_lognormal_analysis.jl).
+Code and data are available from [this script](https://github.com/dan-sprague/LogNormalError/blob/main/bayesian_LogNormal_analysis.jl).

 ### Inference Details